cmd-christopher/Mac-GUI-for-SAM-Audio/README.md

 ## Troubleshooting

 ### "Python 3.10+ is required" error
 The automatic Python download failed or was blocked.
-Install Python 3.10+ using one of the methods in [Python Setup (Automatic)](#python-setup-automatic) and run `./run.sh` again.
+Re-run `./run.sh` with a working internet connection, or delete `.python/` and try again.

 ### Port 5001 in use
 Edit `app.py` and change the port number on the last line.